 - the thermostat’s animated features are slower than usual

 IMPORTANT: Do not try to manually restart your thermostat while it’s still connected to a computer for charging.
-(They didn’t elaborate why, but if Nest Support says don’t do it, DO NOT DO IT.)
+(They didn’t elaborate why, but if Nest Support says don’t do it, LISTEN TO THEM.)

 After about 10 minutes of charging, disconnect the Nest Thermostat from the USB cord.
-If the component has turned on while charging, power it off and then turn it back on again, manually restarting the thermostat.
+If the component has turned on during this time, power it off and then turn it back on again, manually restarting the system.
 Once it has completed the restart, plug it back in to finish charging.
 After an hour of charging, disconnect the Nest Thermostat and restore it to its base.

-You should be good to go and this point, but again, for more detailed instructions and information, please see Nest Support.
+You should be good to go and this point, but again, for more thorough instructions and information, please visit Nest Support.

-Also, do not let this issue concern you about your Nest’s reliability.
+Also, do not let this incident concern you about your Nest’s reliability.
 By owning and properly operating Nest, your thermostat is actually saving money for you all hours of the day.
-When set it up correctly, Nest intelligently learns your lifestyle, then alters your heating and cooling use to optimize energy savings every day, which typically results in payback within the first year.
+When set it up correctly, Nest intelligently learns your lifestyle, then adjusts your heating and cooling use to optimize energy savings daily, which typically results in payback within 12 months.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one complication get you down.
 You were smart to invest in a Nest, because a smart thermostat is still one of the leading investments in your home that you can make.